kroleg/macos/SETUP.md

   - Pref -> Keyboard -> Keyboard shortcuts -> Keyboard - Moved focus to next window
 - disable hot corners
 - map capslock to `Esc`
+- allow to use tab to switch between buttons in system popups
+  - go to Preferences -> Keyboard -> turn ON Keyboard navigation

 ## Soft
 - Install `Command Line Tools for Xcode`